 Dumfries Academy was the only senior-secondary school near Sheila’s home and even offered an extra year reserved specifically for college-bound students.
 Naturally, students had to score high on the eleven-plus exam if they had any hope of entry.
 “There were seven levels of passing and in order to continue on at Dumfries Academy, you had to pass in one of the two top levels” (Interview).
 Knowing the transition from a small rural schoolhouse like Crossford to a more densely populated urban setting would be a big adjustment, Jessie sent all her children to finish their last two years of primary education in Dumfries so they could get acclimated.
 “It was quite a culture shock because I had been one of three in my class out of a total of 18 kids.
 I was suddenly in a class of about 25-30 my same age” (Interview).

-Although Jean made it to Dumfries Academy with little trouble, Sheila hit a snag.
+Although her sister made it to Dumfries Academy with little trouble, Shelia hit a snag.
 One year before she could apply, the rules changed, sorting students according to their districts, meaning Sheila would instead be sent to Morton Academy in Thornhill to continue her studies.
 She was not pleased.
 “I kicked up a big fuss.
 ‘I don’t want to go there!
-I’m staying in Dumfries!’”
+I’m staying in Dumfries!”
 (Interview).
-Jessie and Charlie agreed.
-It did not make much sense for their daughter to spend three years at Morton only to move back to Dumfries, make new friends, and become familiar with the lay of the land when she could just go there directly.
+Jessie and Charlie agreed that it did not make much sense for their daughter to spend three years at Morton only to move back to Dumfries, make new friends, and become familiar with the lay of the land when she could just go there directly.
 Jessie took her case directly to the chairman of the school board and the exchange that followed has become a McCrae family legend.
 The chairman pulled up Sheila’s control